UBC Research Regulations

 Before purchasing equipment, please consult with your unit’s Administration Manager.
 Please note that for the purchase of equipment exceeding $3,500 (per item), UBC Supply Management requires a Requisition for Payment (or Q-Req form) and three quotes.
 They will then create a Purchase Order.
 Please see your Administration Manager for Q-Reqs.

-UBC Supply Management manages the Purchase Card (PCard) program, a corporate credit card that can be an appropriate way to access your research funds.
-Visit UBC Supply Management’s Payment & Procurement Services (PPS) website to get information on a range of procurement options and processes.
+UBC Finance manages the Purchase Card (PCard) program, a corporate credit card that can be an appropriate way to access your research funds.
+Visit UBC Finance’s Procurement Services website to get information on a range of procurement options and processes.

 Computers, Audio and Video Equipment